Southern Pine Lumber Co. 28

-Southern Pine Lumber Company No. 28 is a preserved 2-8-0 steam locomotive that was originally operated by the United States Army Transportation Corps.
-It is one of three survivors out of over 1,500 General Pershing locomotives built in 1917 for the War Department in World War I, originally numbered 396.
+Southern Pine Lumber Company 28 is a preserved "Consolidation" type steam locomotive that was originally operated by the United States Army Transportation Corps.
+It is one of three survivors out of over 1,500 General Pershing locomotives built in 1917 for the War Department in World War I, originally numbered No. 396.
 After the war, the locomotive was sold off to the Claiborne and Polk Railroad for short distance freight service, and from there, it was sold multiple times throughout its revenue career, until 1956, when it was sold to the Southern Pine Lumber Company in East Texas, where it operated until it was retired in the early 1970s.
 In 1972, the locomotive was donated to the Texas Parks and Wildlife Department, who moved it to the Texas State Railroad for restoration four years later.
 After over twenty years of being stored, awaiting for restoration to come to fruition, the locomotive was fired up again in April 1996 as TSRR No. 300.
 It has pulled multiple excursion trains between Rusk and Palestine every year since its return to steam alongside a few other steam locomotives, including 2-8-2 No. 400.
-As of 2023, the locomotive was reverted to one of its original identities as SPLCO No. 28, but is currently getting its running gear repaired in Rusk.
+As of 2025, the locomotive was reverted to one of its original identities as SPLCO No. 28, but is currently getting its running gear repaired in Rusk.

 History

-Original service life
+Revenue service

 As World War I broke out, railroads across the United States faced a larger demand for larger and more powerful locomotives to ship military equipment coast to coast, and railways across Europe also needed powerful locomotives to carry their own troops and military vehicles.
 The United States Army Transportation Corps designed a new class of a 2-8-0 "Consolidation" type that would be suitable to be shipped overseas, and this class was to be named Pershing, as named after General John J. Pershing.
-Approximately 1,500 locomotives of this class were built by the Baldwin Locomotive Works of Philadelphia, Pennsylvania between 1916 and 1918 towards the end of the War.
+Approximately 1,500 locomotives of this class were built by the Baldwin Locomotive Works (BLW) of Philadelphia, Pennsylvania between 1916 and 1918 towards the end of the War.
 No. 28 was numbered 396 at the time and was one of the locomotives built in November 1917.
 Most of these 2-8-0s were shipped to France, which had a large shortage of locomotives at the time, and some of the Pershing locomotives were bombed there before the end of the war.
 No. 396 was among a few of the locomotives that stayed in the U.S., and it spent the rest of the war working in the Norfolk Naval Shipyard in Norfolk, Virginia.